Scrum: A Framework to Reduce Risk and Deliver Value Sooner (Updated to Scrum Guide 2020)

 - Courage: Be courageous to do the right thing.
 Say “No” to things that impede the empirical process.
 Show courage by working on tough challenges together.
 Ask for, and give feedback about things you are not sure about.
 Ask questions and admit what you don’t know or are uncertain about;

-- Focus: Keep focus on the Sprint Goal and the goals of the Scrum Team.
+- Focus: Keep the focus on the Sprint Goal and the goals of the Scrum Team.
 Create a space where people can keep and sustain focus;

 - Respect: respect the skills, expertise, and intelligence of the members of the Scrum Team.
 Trust their ability to self-organize around complex problems.
 And respect the uncertainty that is inherent to complex work;